Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 ## Dynamic ARP Inspection (DAI)

-DAI was implemented after DHCP Snooping to prevent ARP spoofing.
+DAI was already present from V1 and relies on the DHCP Snooping binding table to validate ARP packets.

+After DHCP Snooping was fixed, DAI was validated to ensure it did not block legitimate traffic.

 ### Notes
+- DAI depends on a valid DHCP Snooping binding table
+- Incorrect DHCP Snooping configuration will cause DAI to drop legitimate ARP traffic
 - Enabled only on VLANs present on each switch
 - Uplinks must be trusted
-- Static devices require special handling

 ---